Ensemble Variational Fokker-Planck Methods for Data Assimilation: The Variational Fokker-Planck approach to data assimilation

 and depends both on the (continuous) analysis distribution $\PA$ and on the (continuous) intermediate distributions $q_\syt$, evaluated at the current particle state.
 Under the action of the flow, $\Xenssyt$ evolves toward an ensemble $\Xens_{\infty} = \Xensa$ of samples from the posterior distribution $\PA$ given by \cref{eq:Bayes-rule} or \cref{eq:Bayes-smooth}.

 The drift term~\cref{eq:drift-ensemble}, requiring the gradient-log-likelihoods of the intermediate $q_\syt(\x)$ and the posterior $\PA(\x)$ probability densities, can be estimated in two ways.
 The first approach, proposed by Maoutsa et al.~\cite{Reich_2020_nabla-log-p}, expresses each analytical gradient-log-density $-\nablax \log q_\syt(\x)$ and $-\nablax \log\PA(\x)$ as the solution of a minimization problem.
 The second approach, employed in this paper, first reconstructs the continuous probability densities $q_\syt(\x)$ and $\PA(\x)$ using information from the ensembles $\Xenssyt$ and $\Xensb$, respectively, under appropriate assumptions.
-The corresponding gradient-log-densities are then evaluated on each particle.
+The corresponding gradient-log-densities are then evaluated on each particle. {Powerful kernelized dynamics can be obtained by embedding the drift $\mathbf{F}$ in an RKHS similar to~\cite{Pulido_2019_mapping-PF,Hu_2020_mapping-PF}, but without eliminating $q_\syt$.}

-The VFP filter computes the optimal drift \cref{eq:drift-ensemble} as follows: \begin{enumerate} \item Assume the form of the prior distribution $\PB(\x)$, and fit the parameters of this distribution using the background ensemble $\Xensb$.
+The VFP filter computes the optimal drift {in} \cref{eq:drift-ensemble} as follows: \begin{enumerate} \item Assume the form of the prior distribution $\PB(\x)$, and fit the parameters of this distribution using the background ensemble $\Xensb$.
 Compute the corresponding negative gradient-log-likelihood function $-\nablax \log \PB(\x)$. \item By Bayes' rule~\cref{eq:Bayes-rule} the analysis gradient-log-likelihood is the sum of the gradient-log-likelihoods of the prior distribution and of the (known) observation error distribution: